ellapulkertDigi/Final-Project/documentation.md

 - All entries are visible in the app, with readable column names.
 - Table updates automatically after each new entry.

+---

+## Table Formatting & Data Presentation

+**Goal:**
+Improve readability of the entries table by rounding hours to two decimal places and appending the euro sign to the earnings.
+Weekly and monthly summaries are also presented with formatted columns.

+**Steps completed:**
+- Used Pandas Styler to format "Hours worked" with two decimal places and "Earnings" with a euro sign.
+- Applied similar formatting to summary tables (weekly and monthly totals).
+- Updated UI to use st.write() for styled DataFrames instead of st.dataframe().

+**Definition of Done:**
+All tables in the app now display properly formatted values, improving clarity and professionalism.

+---

+## Weekly and Monthly Summary

+**Goal:**
+Allow users to view total working hours and earnings summarized by week and by month.

+**Steps completed:**
+- Implemented `summarize_weekly_hours` and `summarize_monthly_hours` functions to group and sum data.
+- Displayed weekly and monthly summaries as tables in the Streamlit UI.
+- Used formatted column headers for better readability.

+**Definition of Done:**
+Users see at a glance whether they worked overtime in any given week, with total overtime hours displayed.

+---

+## User Settings

+**Goal:**
+Enable users to set and update default values (job name, hourly wage, estimated weekly hours) via a settings file and UI section.

+**Steps completed:**
+- Created a `settings.json` file to store default preferences.
+- Added functions to load and save settings.
+- Built a sidebar settings form in Streamlit for users to update their preferences, with persistent storage.
+- Updated main input fields to use these default values.

+**Definition of Done:**
+Settings are loaded at startup, can be changed via the UI, and changes persist across sessions.

+---

+## Overtime Calculation
+**Goal:**
+Automatically calculate and display weekly overtime based on user-defined estimated weekly hours.

+**Steps completed:**
+- Added `estimated_weekly_hours` to settings and settings UI.
+- Implemented `calculate_overtime` to add an "Overtime" column to the weekly summary.
+- Displayed overtime in the weekly summary, formatted for clarity.

+**Definition of Done:**
+Users see at a glance whether they worked overtime in any given week, with total overtime hours displayed.